planetary-social/scuttlego/README.md

 ## Acknowledgements

-This implementation uses [go-ssb][go-ssb] and associated libraries under the hood.
-The elements which were reused are:
+This implementation calls [go-ssb][go-ssb] and associated libraries under the hood.
+The elements which didn't have to be reimplemented from scratch thanks to that are mainly:

 - the handshake mechanism
 - the box stream protocol